 If you would like to be added to the monthly internal funding opportunity announcement listserv, please contact RDT.

-INTERNAL FUNDING OPPORTUNITIES FOR MAY 1, 2019
+INTERNAL FUNDING OPPORTUNITIES FOR AUGUST 9, 2019

 |Funding Sponsor||Program Title||Amount of Award||Due Date||Notification Date|

 |The Sol Goldman Pancreatic Cancer Research Center at Johns Hopkins||2019 Sol Goldman Pancreatic Cancer Research||$50,000||August 30, 2019||TBD|

 |The Sol Goldman Pancreatic Cancer Research Center at Johns Hopkins is pleased to announce that funding is available for a limited number of novel developmental research programs (pilot projects) in the study of adenocarcinoma of the pancreas.
 This program funds important new pilot projects with promising translational potential that do not have sufficient data for an independently funded NIH grant.
 Projects of high priority should focus on new research directions, explore innovative ideas, test unconventional, but potentially important, new hypotheses, or ascertain the feasibility of new research approaches.

 Eligibility: Applicants must hold an MD or PhD degree or both and must have a current academic appointment at Johns Hopkins University.
 Individuals with non-tenure track positions should provide a letter from a tenure track faculty member describing their position and providing assurances of employment during the grant period.

 |The Hopkins Conte Digestive Diseases Basic and Translational Research Core Center||2019-2020 Special Pilot Project Funding Opportunity||$50,000||September 1, 2019||October 15, 2019|